ethanmoffat/EndlessClient/README.md

 Here's the actual to-do list:
  - Character rendering during attack - currently the display is very buggy.
 The implementation leaves a lot to be desired.
- - Effects and spells - rendering of the spell on the target does not happen, but the spell is cast.
+ - Effects - all effects except spell IDs 17 and up are rendered on the target
+ - Sound - some sound effects are in place, but this is not complete.
  - Guilds
  - Quest book
  - Innkeepers